dadooda/ori/README_RI_CORE.md

-Setting up core `ri` documentation for your version of Ruby
+Setting up core RI documentation for your version of Ruby
 ===========================================================